Robust Dialogue State Tracking with Weak Supervision and Sparse Data: TripPy-R: Robust Triple Copy DST

 \paragraph{Coreference Prediction}

-In order to establish slot independence for coreference resolution, our model utilises attention.
-If the slot gate predicts $\mathit{refer}$ for a slot $S_i$, i.e., that it refers to a value that has previously been assigned to another slot, then the \emph{refer attention} needs to predict the identity of said slot $S_j$.
-For that, the slot attention output $\vctr{g}_2$ is first piped through an FFN layer, i.e.,
+Although TripPy supports coreference resolution, this mechanism is limited to an a priori known set of slots.
+We use attention to establish slot independence for coreference resolution to overcome this limitation.
+If the slot gate predicts $\mathit{refer}$ for a slot $S_i$, i.e., that it refers to a value that has previously been assigned to another slot, then the \emph{refer attention} needs to predict the identity of said slot $S_j$, i.e.,